dirknbr/latent_confounder/README.md

 ## Posterior

-The posterior results look similar to our simulation parameters, they can be seen in the posterior.png file.
+The posterior results look similar to our simulation parameters, they can be seen in the `model.png` file.

+Please compare to the model with no hidden factor in `altmodel.png`.

+Some of the estimated parameters are closer to true value in the more complex model.
+The variance of the error is smaller in the complex model.

-The correlation between estimated u and actual iq is 0.77.
+The correlation between estimated u and actual iq is 0.74.